m2osw/snapwebsites/README.md

 ## snapcommunicator

 The Snap!
-Communicator is the center piece that allows all our servers (and comse clients) to all communicate together.
+Communicator is the center piece that allows all our servers (and some clients) to all communicate together.
 It is capable of sending and receive messages from any number of machines.
-It will even be able to discover additional machines as they broadcast themselves.
+It will even be able to discover additional machines as they broadcast themselves (with the infamous `GOSSIP` message.)

 The server is able to automatically send messages to the right machine.
 For example, certain backends (see `snapbackend`) only run on a few backend computers (computers that do not face the Internet.)
-WHenever a modification to one of your websites happens, it quite often sends a `PING` to `snapcommunicator` which in turn forwards  that `PING` to the corresponding backend.
-That wakes up the backend immediately and gives it a chance of working on the new data.
+Whenever a modification to one of your websites happens, it quite often sends a `PING` to `snapcommunicator` which in turn forwards  that `PING` to the corresponding backend.
+That wakes up the backend immediately and gives it a chance of working on the new data very quickly.

 ## snapdbproxy